 Ministry of Corporate Affairs notified Companies (Winding-Up) Rules, 2020 through Notification No. G.S.R.
 46(E) on 24th January, 2020.
 These rules shall apply to winding-up under the Companies Act 2013.
-These rules will come into force from 1st April, 2020.
+These rules came into force from 1st April, 2020.

 The Rules are applicable to companies going into winding-up for the circumstances mentioned under section 271 as well as summary procedure for liquidation under section 361 of the Companies Act, 2013.
+The summary procedure entails appointment of an official liquidator by the Central Government, followed by the official liquidator immediately thereafter taking into his custody all the assets, effects and actionable claims to which the company is or appears to be entitled, who will then submit a report to the Central Government within 30 days of his appointment.
 The Rules have been divided into 6 parts comprising of 191 rules and 95 forms.